-The thyroid gland, which is situated at the front of the neck just below the laryngeal prominence (Adam’s apple), is a single gland with two lobes and a central, connecting isthmus arranged like a butterfly.
-It has two vessels supplying blood, the superior and the inferior thyroid vessels.
+The thyroid gland is an endocrine gland situated at the front of the neck, just below the laryngeal prominence (Adam’s apple).
+It is a single gland with two lobes and a central, connecting isthmus arranged like a butterfly.
+Moreover, it has two blood supplying vessels.
+They are the superior and inferior thyroid vessels.
 The hormonal control of this gland is through a cascade where the hypothalamus secretes thyrotrophin releasing hormone (TRH), which in turn causes the release of thyroid stimulating hormone (TSH), which acts on the thyroid gland to bind iodine to form thyroid hormones T3 and T4.
 These hormones are important for cellular growth, brain growth and intelligence and the overall well being of the person.
 A deficit causes hypothyroidism, and an excess causes hyperthyroidism.

-The parathyroid glands are usually 4 separate glands, positioned on the posterior surface of the thyroid gland with two each on either lobe.
-But there may be varied amounts of these glands.
-These glands are mainly supplied by the inferior thyroid artery.
-The release of hormones from this gland is not regulated by the hypothalamo-pituitary axis, but by the calcium sensing receptors in the gland.
-The parathyroid hormone (PTH) causes increases in the serum calcium levels (through acting in the gut, kidneys, bone and Vit.D) and the calcitonin hormone antagonizes the action of PTH.
+Parathyroid glands are usually 4 separate glands, positioned on the posterior surface of the thyroid gland with two each on either lobe.
+But, there may be varying amounts of these glands.
+Inferior thyroid artery mainly supplies blood to these glands.
+The release of hormones from this gland is not regulated by the hypothalamic-pituitary axis, but by the calcium-sensing receptors in the gland.
+The parathyroid hormone (PTH) regulates the serum calcium levels through acting in the gut, kidneys, bone and Vitamin D. However, the calcitonin hormone antagonizes the action of PTH.

 Furthermore, the thyroid gland has two or more major blood supplies, whereas the parathyroid has a single major blood supply.
-The thyroid gland is controlled by the hypothalamopituitary axis, but the parathyroid is controlled by Ca2+ sensors on the gland.
-The thyroid hormones have an effect in almost all the cells in the body, whereas parathyroid hormones are limited to a discrete few tissues.
-The occurrence of malignancies is very common in the thyroid gland, whereas it is very rare in the parathyroid glands.
+Also, a significant difference between thyroid and parathyroid is that the thyroid gland is controlled by the hypothalamic-pituitary axis while the parathyroid is controlled by Ca2+ sensors on the gland.
+Besides, the thyroid hormones affect almost all the cells in the body, whereas parathyroid hormones are limited to a discrete few tissues.
+Additionally, a further difference between thyroid and parathyroid is that the occurrence of malignancies is very common in the thyroid gland, whereas it is very rare in the parathyroid glands.